Stuck in a boring job? You're probably not alone

 Among engineering professionals, 64 per cent said they were bored at work, followed by 61 per cent of those in sales and 60 per cent of marketing and communications workers.

-The survey also revealed that the fields of IT, human resources, education and executive management were far from stimulating.
+The survey also revealed that the fields of IT, human resources, education, executive management were far from stimulating.
 But research and development came out relatively well, with only 45 per cent of professionals claiming to be bored at work.

 Emolument’s research found there was little difference in boredom levels when it comes to seniority within a business – 66 per cent of entry-levels workers said they were bored in their roles, compared to 65 per cent of chief executives.